 Alberto and Rebecca aboard their 26-foot cat in Hong Kong

-After leaving their boat safely tied up in Macaus marine police basin, the Torrobas left for a tour of China by train, bus and foot.
+After leaving their boat safely tied up in Macau’s marine police basin, the Torrobas left for a tour of China by train, bus, and foot.
 Along the way, Alberto studied the Mandarin language and searched for a place to learn the ancient forms of Chinese healing.
-In Canton he found a school that was willing to accept foreigners and he enrolled in a three-month intensive course including acupuncture.
-Before going off to the school, the Torrobas sailed to Hong Kong, where we first met them.
-Rebecca returned to the Philippines on another boat to wait there for Albertos return.
+In Canton he found a school that was willing to accept foreigners.
+He enrolled in a three-month intensive course that included acupuncture.
+Before going off to the school, the Torrobas sailed to Hong Kong, where I first met them.
+Rebecca returned to the Philippines on another boat to await Alberto’s return.

-Alberto later told us that he could relate easily to the lifestyle in mainland China.
-In comparison with the frantic pace in Hong Kong, he found the people relaxed and more human.
-When his studies were finished he returned to Hong Kong with his Chinese healing school diploma, a box of acupuncture needles, and an eagerness to practice his new healing skills.
-He was soon treating people from other boats in the anchorage with some success on various minor ailments.
-Regardless what some people may think of the efficacy of acupuncture, a man who believes in his ability to heal exudes an aura of confidence that in itself can cure many ills.
+Alberto told me that he could relate easily to the lifestyle in mainland China.
+In comparison with the frantic pace in Hong Kong, he found the people “relaxed and more human.”
+With his studies complete, he returned to Hong Kong with a Chinese diploma from the school of traditional healing, a new box of acupuncture needles, and an enthusiasm to put his healing skills into practice.
+He was soon treating people from other boats in the anchorage with some success on various minor ailments, including easing the pain of one young English woman suffering from migraines.
+Regardless of what some people may think of the efficacy of acupuncture, a man who believes in his ability to heal exudes an aura of confidence that in itself may cure many ills.